 Welcome to Team Porter Racing.
 We are excited that you’ve chosen to visit us to find out more about our team, our boats and our hometown.
-Team Porter Racing is proud to be the five-time UIM World Champion — including four in a row — and the 2006 and 2013 National High Points Champion.
-Over the last four seasons, Team Porter Racing has won 11 races, which is more than any other team in the sport over that same span.
+Team Porter Racing is proud to be the five-time UIM World Champion — including four in a row — and the 2006 and 2013 National High Points Champion, and the Winner of the 2016 100th Anniversary Gold Cup!
+Over the last five seasons, Team Porter Racing has won 13 races, which is more than any other team in the sport over that same span.
 Team Porter Racing has also won five of the last six – and four in a row – at the Oryx Cup UIM World Championship in Doha, Qatar.
-In each of the last two years, Team Porter Racing has won four races on the H1 Unlimited Series.
+In each of the last three years, Team Porter Racing has won six races on the H1 Unlimited Series.
 Better yet, more than half of our 16 total race wins have come since late July 2012 when we won our first Lamb Weston Columbia Cup in the Tri-Cities of southeastern Washington State.

 In February 2013, we started the season in Doha, Qatar where we celebrated Qatar’s National Sports Day by winning the 2013 UIM World Championship.
 We finished the season by winning three consecutive races — in Seattle, Coeur d’Alene and San Diego.
 We also had podium finishes in Sacramento and Tri-Cities during the 2013 season, marking top three finishes in all but one race during the season.
 In 2014, we won four of the six races, including the last three in a row, and our fourth consecutive Oryx Cup UIM World Championship in Doha.